 Depending on how complex your case is, your Fort Lauderdale car accident lawyer may need to hire expert witnesses.
 For example, an accident reconstruction expert can prove exactly how the car crash happened.
 This will go a long way toward proving fault.
 You may also need a medical expert to testify as to your pain and suffering.
 This way, you're not asking the jury or judge to take your word for it.
 You don't have to pay the fees for these experts upfront.
 The costs for these experts will come out of your settlement proceeds.

 If you're injured in any sort of motor vehicle accident, you need to focus on getting better.
-An experienced Fort Lauderdale car accident lawyer can handle the legal side of things while you focus on your recovery.
+An experienced Fort Lauderdale car accident lawyer at VG Law Group can handle the legal side of things while you focus on your recovery.
 All you have to do is call and schedule your free, initial consultation.
 One of our attorneys will sit down with you and review your case.
 They'll look to see what evidence you have to support your claim.
 If there's ample proof that the other driver was at fault, they'll be more than willing to handle your case.